-FBHP is electing to utilize the services of a NCQA certified Credentialing Verification Organization (CVO) to provide verification and/or ongoing monitoring of credentialing and recredentialing elements.
+FBHP is electing to utilize the services of a National Committee for Quality Assurance (NCQA) certified Credentialing Verification Organization (CVO) to provide verification and/or ongoing monitoring of credentialing and re-credentialing elements.

 9.3 The Chief Medical Officer

 The Chief Medical Officer is responsible for the administration of the credentialing process and oversight for activities as defined in this section in coordination with the CVO.
 The Chief Medical Officer will have the responsibility of; oversight of the Credentialing Program of FBHP, shall serve as the Chairman of the Credentialing Committee, review and approve Provider files meeting the baseline credentialing requirements, and participation in the decision-making process of the Credentialing Committee.